Netatalk/netatalk/doc/manual/Dircache.md

 | LRU  | 1000 cached     | ~192 KB                   |
 | ARC  | 1000 cached + up to 1000 ghosts | ~384 KB   |

-For the default *dircache size* of 65536: LRU ≈ 12 MB, ARC ≈ 24 MB per connected user.
+For the default *dircache size* of 65536: LRU ≈ 12 MB, ARC up to ≈ 24 MB per connected user.

-**Recommendation**: Use **arc** for servers with 4 GB or more RAM.
-Use **lru** for memory-constrained systems.
+**Recommendation**: Use **lru** for memory-constrained systems.

-Default: lru.
+Default: arc.

 ## Resource Fork Caching

-Netatalk can optionally cache resource fork data (AppleDouble *._* data in classic Mac OS, or extended attributes in modern macOS/Linux/UNIX systems) in a tier-2 dircache layer.
+Netatalk can optionally cache resource fork data in a tier-2 dircache layer.
+The cache covers Mac OS resource forks in whichever backend the volume's **ea** setting stores them — AppleDouble *._* sidecar files or filesystem extended attributes.
+Other extended attributes are not cached.
 This avoids repeated storage I/O when AFP clients enumerate directories with FPGetFileDirParams or FPEnumerate and request resource fork data.
 Resource forks store many macOS data structures such as folder cover art (icns data).
 Users who set custom directory icons, for example, will observe significant performance gains from the resource fork cache layer.

-Resource fork caching is disabled by default and is controlled by two settings:
+Resource fork caching is controlled by two settings:

-dircache rfork budget = *number* (default: *0*) **(G)**
+dircache rfork budget = *number* (default: *32768*) **(G)**

 Total memory budget in KB for caching resource fork data per connected user.
-When set to 0 (the default), resource fork caching is disabled.
+Set to 0 to disable resource fork caching.

 Maximum: 10485760 (10 GB in KB).